Gamify-IT/docs/dev-manuals/services/overworld/save-player-data.md

 There exist four different volume levels including one for mute.
 These levels are managed in the `VolumeControllerButton` class in the Overworld Frontend.
 Moreover, these levels are also applied in other minigames. \
-Note that the volume level is mapped to a keybinding in order to be saved effective.
+Note that the volume level is mapped to a key binding in order to be saved effective.
 These mapping are defined in `ConvertKeyCodeToInt` and
 `ConvertIntToKeyCode` methods of the `Data Manager`class.

 #### Date Time